 How My Recent Hike Mirrored My Spiritual Journey

-When I first considered this solo adventure, I felt excited, not only because I was going hiking, which I love, but because the walk would provide me with some much-needed peace, solitude and communion.
-Still, there was some reservations about going out alone, which I recognized as fear.
+When I first considered this solo adventure, I felt excited, not only because I was going hiking, which I love, but because the walk would provide me with some much-needed peace, solitude, and communion.
+Still, there were some reservations about going out alone, which I recognized as fear.

 An Uphill Battle

 The journey was uphill for almost 2 hours.
 The trail was shaded, narrow, and rocky, with dense trees that blocked the sun and the views on both sides.
 I often stumbled, tripping over tree roots but always managing to catch myself from falling.
 Now and then, I caught a glimpse of the town below but couldn’t see much because of the fog, so I mainly kept focused on the area a few feet in front of me.
 Along the trail, I could see sunlight in the distance, yet whenever I reached the area where the sun should have been ... it wasn’t; just more trail to follow, which was somewhat disappointing.

 The Top at last

 When I reached the top of the mountain, there was a clearing with a beautiful and unobstructed view of the entire town below and a big boulder for me to sit.
 Basking in the beauty and feeling elated for having reached the top, I stopped to drink and sat to meditate.
 Three minutes into the meditation, a huge ant crawled up my arm.
 Becoming irritated, I ended my session and started out again.

 The path ahead was obscured from view and for a moment, I was lost, not sure which way to go.
 When I did find the trail, it was a steep decline.
 I walked down for about 1⁄2 mile and then thought maybe I should turn around and start for home.
 I stood in one spot for a while trying to make up my mind and then, heard voices.